ecmwf/aviso/docs/source/guide/make_your_event.rst

 Request
 -------

 When Aviso reads a listener request each key value is validated and formatted accordingly with the schema.
 Each key is associated to a type that provides a number of properties used during its validation.
-The table below provides the full list of key types and the corresponding properties that can be used.
+Multiple types can be defined for the same key.
+In this case the validation process will consider one type at a time and it will fail only if the value is not valid for any of the types listed.
+The table below provides the full list of types and the corresponding properties that can be used.

 +-------------+----------+--------------+-----------+-----------+--------+-------+
 |type         |required  | canonic      | values    |  default  |  range | regex |